shlomif/fortune-mod/README.md

 17. lib-recode became maintained again at https://github.com/rrthomas/recode (thanks to @rrthomas ) thus preventing a switch to something else.

+18. Got the build and tests to pass on [AppVeyor/MS Windows](https://ci.appveyor.com/project/shlomif/fortune-mod) (with some appreciated help).

 # What remains to be done.

 1. See if there are any more downstream patches to apply.